 Psoriatic arthritis is a painful type of arthritis that leads to joint pain, swelling, and stiffness.

-A category of drugs called NSAIDs (nonsteroidal anti-inflammatory drugs) is commonly used to treat the pain and inflammation that psoriatic arthritis causes.
+A category of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs) is commonly used to treat the pain and inflammation that psoriatic arthritis causes.

 Some popular OTC NSAIDs are:

 NSAIDs are also available in prescription forms that are more potent than OTC versions.
 Some examples of a prescription NSAIDs that can be used for psoriatic arthritis include:

 The most common side effect of NSAIDs is digestive problems.
 These can include things like stomach aches, nausea, and diarrhea.

 Your doctor may prescribe a traditional DMARD to help reduce inflammation and slow potential joint damage psoriatic arthritis causes.

 These drugs have broad effects on the immune system.
 They’re also much slower to take effect than NSAIDs and can cause more serious side effects related to the lungs and kidneys.